How cannabis affects your liver

 Common cannabinoids found in the cannabis plant — like THC and CBD — can activate the endocannabinoid system.
 Our body also produces its own cannabinoids (endocannabinoids) — and they also activate the ECS.

-Studies show that activation of certain endocannabinoid receptors may worsen cirrhosis, enhancing factors like fibrogenesis, fibrosis, ascites, and steatosis.
+Studies show that activation of certain endocannabinoid receptors may worsen cirrhosis,enhancing factors like fibrogenesis, fibrosis, ascites, and steatosis, giving merit to the awareness of the hepatotoxicity of cannabis.
 Activating a different endocannabinoid receptor seems to have the opposite effect.
 It can counteract fibrosis, steatosis, collagen deposition, and inflammation — promoting a healthy liver.

 Endocannabinoids have also been shown to impact cirrhosis of the liver.
-Some can even act against fibrogenesis, improving liver health.
-So researchers are looking to further explore endocannabinoids as a potential target for the treatment of liver disease.
+Some of the effects of cannabis on the liver can even act against fibrogenesis, improving liver health.
+So researchers are looking to further explore endocannabinoids as a potential target for the treatment of liver disease with the relationship between cannabis and liver inflammation.

 The benefits of cannabis for liver health